SuitcasePHP/builder/README.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

 A simple to use SDK builder for PHP.
-This package is still in beeta - but there should be no breaking changes.
+This package is still in beta - but there should be no breaking changes.

 ## Install